-We work with our customers, suppliers and other stakeholders to support the development of a sustainable paper cycle through paper sourcing guidelines and environmentally sound paper offerings, as well as through products and services that decrease dependency on paper.
+Xerox works with partners to advance a sustainable paper cycle through environmentally sound paper offerings, advances in forest management standards, and products and services that reduce offices' dependency on paper.

 3. Preserving Clean Air and Water

 We work to eliminate the use of persistent, bioaccumulative and toxic materials throughout the supply chain.
 We look for ways to use water efficiently and to avoid the release of hazardous air emissions from our products and facilities worldwide.